The 2025 Racing Season Is here!

 The class is open to both electric and fuel-powered airplanes.
 Wingspan is limited to 50 inches, maximum flight weight permitted is 50 ounces and the top airspeed is limited to 75 mph.

-We did not take pilot pictures for 2023, but here is the same pilots from 2022 pictures.
+We did not take pilot pictures for 2024, nor have we yet taken any for 2025, but here is some pilots from 2022 pictures.
 Hopefully we can get some new pictures this year, weather permitting.

 2022 - Pictured from left to right are Terry H., KC, Greg T., and Rick.